Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality: Background on Pfaffian varieties and stringy -functions

 where $\alpha_j$ denotes the discrepancy of the exceptional divisor $D_j$, defined by the equation $K_{\widehat{X}}=\pi^* K_{X} + \sum_{j}\alpha_j D_j$. \end{definition}

-Although the definition involves a choice of a log resolution $\pi:\widehat{X}\rightarrow X$, it is proved by using the technique of motivic integrations that the stringy $E$-function is indeed independent of such a choice.
+Although the definition involves a choice of a log resolution $\pi:\widehat{X}\rightarrow X$, it is proved by using the technique of motivic integrations that its stringy $E$-function is indeed independent of such a choice.

 It is worth mentioning that even for relatively simple varieties the stringy $E$-function is not necessarily a polynomial.
 Indeed, it is still an open problem under what kind of conditions the stringy $E$-function is a polynomial.
 An obvious sufficient condition is that $X$ admits a crepant resolution, in which case the stringy $E$-function is the usual $E$-polynomial of the crepant resolution.